julianjohannesen/Udacity-SQL-Notes/query-examples.md

 Midwest	|Abbott Laboratories	|1342

-## 6. Create a table of order price by account by region for all accounts.
+## 6. Create a table of total order cost by account by region for all accounts.

 ```sql
 select region.name as region_name, accounts.name as account_name, sum(orders.total) as total_orders_cost